 The cancer care team at WVCI will guide you through each step of the radiation treatment process, from initial consultation to follow-up care.
 These steps include:

 External radiation therapy sessions typically last 30 minutes to an hour.
 Most of the time is spent getting you into the exact correct position for treatment.
 The actual treatment takes five minutes or less.
 This is done on an outpatient basis and doesn’t often require a hospital stay.
 Because of the frequency of visits, finding a cancer center that’s close to you is ideal.

 External beam radiation therapy (ERBT) comes from a machine that aims radiation at your cancer.
 It does not touch you, but can move around you, sending radiation to a part of your body from many directions.
 ERBT is a local treatment, meaning it treats a specific part of your body.
-There are several different types of external beam radiation therapy.
+ERBT is the most common type of radiation, and there are several different types, including:

 Three-dimensional conformal radiation therapy (3D-CRT) uses images from CT, MRI, and PET scans to precisely plan the treatment area through a process called simulation.
 A computer program is used to analyze the images and to design radiation beams that conform to the shape of the tumor.
 The precise shaping makes it possible to use higher doses of radiation to the tumor while sparing normal tissue.